carbon-io/presentation__qcon-2017/README.md

 ## (5) Working with other services

+In a microservices architecture it is critical it is easy for microservices to communicate with each other.
 Carbon.io makes it very easy to write services that talk to other services.

 * Let's  take a look: [Hello world (chaining)][2]